ExtremeFLOW/neko/doc/pages/developer-guide/contributing.md

       - Regenerate build system by running `./regen.sh` at the top level.
 4. Finally reconfigure using `configure` and rebuild Neko with your new contribution!

-For more information, please refer to the documentation https://extremeflow.github.io/neko
+For more information, please refer to the documentation at https://neko.cfd

 **Happy hacking!** 🍻